dariyasydykova/open_projects/ROC_animation/README.md

 (assuming that positive outcome is malignant).
 Changing the cutoff value does not change the shape of the ROC curve.

+“AUC” in the title of the right plot stands for area under the curve.
+AUC tells us the area under the ROC curve, and, generally, an AUC values that is larger is preffered over an AUC value that is lower.

 The shape of the ROC curve changes only if the model separates two outcomes differently, or if the distribution of predictors change like in the animation below.

 ![](animations/ROC.gif)

+The model that makes an ROC curve that is closer to the left top corner would be considered

 Precision-recall curve
 ----------------------

-Precision-recall curve also displays how well a model can classify binary outcomes; however, it does so differently than an ROC curve.
+Precision-recall curve also displays how well a model can classify binary outcomes.
+However, it does it differently than an ROC curve.
-Precision-recall curve plots true positive rate
+Precision-recall curve plots true positive rate (recall or sensitivity) against the positive predictive value (precision).
+Positive predictive value is defined as the number of true positives divided by the number of total positive calls, and it is meant to measure the positive outcomes that were called correctly among all positive results.
+Unlike the ROC curve that